Explore your quest on an adventure of a lifetime.

 Boudhanath Stupa, one of the largest stupas in the world (and the biggest in Nepal).
 A UNESCO World Heritage Site and spiritual heart of Tibetan Buddhism in Nepal.
 Pilgrims believe that simply walking around it (doing kora) brings merit and peace.
 Said to house relics of the Buddha himself, its construction dates back to the 5th century CE.

-Early departure from Kathmandu, join us on a captivating journey through Nepal's diverse landscapes, rich culture, and historical landmarks. a historic trade route connecting Nepal to Tibet .
+Early departure from Kathmandu on a captivating journey through Nepal's diverse landscapes, rich culture, and historical landmarks. a historic trade route connecting Nepal to Tibet .
 This 112 km highway traverses picturesque valleys, dense forests, and offers glimpses of the majestic Himalayas.
 The drive to Rasuwa gadi, offering views of terraced fields, river and rustic villages of Nepal before we enter Langtang National Park Area.

 -